Module Belt.Set

 The top level provides generic immutable set operations.

-It also has three specialized inner modules Belt.Set.Int
+It also has three specialized inner modules Belt.Set.Int, Belt.Set.String and

 A immutable sorted set module which allows customize compare behavior.